theablemo/theablemo/README.md

 - 🔭 I’m currently working and looking to collaborate on **HCI research**

-- 🌱 I’m currently learning **anything that can help me be a better professional and researcher!**
+- 🌱 I’m currently learning **anything that can help me be a better researcher and human!**

-- 🔬 My interest are on the following topics:
+- 🔬 My interests are in the following topics:
   - Human-Computer Interaction (HCI)
   - Software Engineering
   - Applied Artificial Intelligence